 Objective 1.
-Improve Quality of Life and Flace Project Performance Measure(s) Department(s) Core PS Crime Reduction Crimes Against Person Giana Against Person Police 1.1.1 Crimes Against Property Crimes Against Society
+Improve Quality of the and Frace

+Project Performance Measure(s) Department(s)

+Core Crime Reduction Crimes Against Person Police

+PS Crimes Against Property

+1.1.1 Crimes Against Society

 The City of Arlington has experienced a reduction in crime for the past seven years.
 Sustaining this reduction in crime continues to be at the forefront of the mission for the Police Department.
 Geographic accountability, technology, intelligence, and community engagement all play a vital role when implementing a sustainable and conducive crime reduction strategy.